 Salary sacrifice/salary deduction

-To upgrade/downgrade a permit purchased by salary sacrifice/salary deduction you must submit a Staff Application for Parking Permit Deductions Form [DOCX, 28.58 KB] (opens in a new window) , nominating "Upgrade/Downgrade" in the first selection panel, and submit it to the Parking team.
+To upgrade/downgrade a permit purchased by salary sacrifice/salary deduction you must submit a Staff Application for Parking Permit Deductions Form, nominating the permit type in the drop down menu.

 Once Parking have received your application to upgrade/downgrade your permit, a temporary permit will be issued to you, as you will be required to return your original permit before the new permit is issued to you.